Northwestern Hawaiian Islands Fisheries

 Which boundary options are ONMS considering?

-As part of the sanctuary designation process, ONMS works with the Council to assess and determine the need for fishery regulations to meet the goals and objectives of the sanctuary.
-ONMS has given the Council until March 31, 2022, to respond.
+Under the National Marine Sanctuaries Act section 304(a)(5), ONMS works with the Council to assess and determine the need for fishery regulations to meet the goals and objectives of the sanctuary.
 The Council can either recommend fishing regulations, recommend that fishing regulations are not necessary, or decline to act.
 The Secretary of Commerce may develop fishing regulations in the event that the Council proposes regulations that do not meet the goals and objectives of the sanctuary, refuses to recommend regulations, or fails to act in a timely manner.

 What does that mean for fishing in the NWHI?